K. Balachander: Entry into films: (1964-1969)

 Balachander while working in the Accountant General's office, was offered to write the dialogues for the film Dheiva Thaai (1964) by its lead actor M. G. Ramachandran.
 Balachander was initially reluctant, as he was more theatre-oriented, but on the insistence of his friends he decided to work on the film.
 By this time he was promoted as a superintendent in his office.
 Avichi Meiyappa Chettiar acquired the rights of his play Server Sundaram, and decided to make a film based on it.
 The film dealt with the story of a waiting staff at a restaurant had Nagesh playing the lead.
 The film was directed by the renowned duo directors, Krishnan–Panju.
 It won a lot of accolades including the Certificate of Merit for the third Best Feature Film in Tamil and Filmfare Award for Best Tamil Film.
 During this time another play written and directed by him - Major Chandrakanth was adapted into a film in Hindi as Oonche Log.
 The film won a National Film Award.
 Balachander then made his directional debut through Neerkumizhi (1965) which in turn was based on his own play.
 The film's cast consisted of actors who were a part of Balachander's regular troupe.
 His following efforts included Naanal, Major Chandrakanth and Ethir Neechal, all based on his own plays.
 Major Chandrakanth was already filmed in Hindi as Oonche Log the previous year.
 Major Chandrakanth had Jayalalithaa playing the lead heroine role.
 In 1967 he made Bama Vijayam, a full-length comedy family drama film.
 Featuring an ensemble cast, the film was highly successful and remade in Telugu by Balachander himself.
 The success of both the versions prompted a Hindi remake titled Teen Bahuraniyan, produced by Gemini pictures.
-In 1969, Balachander made Iru Kodugal, a family drama starring Gemini Ganesan, won the National Film Award for Best Feature Film in Tamil.
+In 1968, Balachandar made Thamarai Nenjam, a romantic drama film starring Saroja Devi, Gemini Ganesan and Vanisri, The film won the Tamil Nadu State Film Award for Best Film (Third Prize), and Balachander won the award for Best Dialogue Writer.

+In 1969, Balachander made Iru Kodugal..